The Group Lead role heads the group and is responsible for group membership and planning and delivering all activities.

 - Planning, organising and promoting fundraising events and collections with other group members

-- Ensuing the group’s activities comply with all relevant legislation
+- Ensuring the group’s activities comply with all relevant legislation with support from Fundraising Manager

 - Keeping the records of the group’s accounts and banking money raised

-- Liaising with the local CHAS Fundraiser and Voluntary Services Manager
+- Liaising with the local CHAS Fundraiser and Volunteering Development Manager to ensure that group member details are kept up to date

 What skills and abilities will I need to have?